JSAbrahams/mamba/doc/grammar.md

     newline          ::= \n | \r\n
     comment          ::= "#" { character }

-The language uses indentation to denote blocks.
+The language uses indentation to denote code blocks.
 The indentation amount can't be described in the grammar directly, but it does adhere to the following rules:

 * Every new expression or statement in a block must be preceded by n + 1 `indent`'s, where n is the amount of `indent`'s before the block
 * The same holds for every new `when-case` in a `when`

-A `expression` is used in a situation where an expression is required, but we cannot know in advance whether it will be an expression or statement without type checking the program.
+A `expression` is used in a situation where an expression is required.
+However we cannot always know in advance whether this is the case, e.g. when it is a function call.
+In This should be verified by the type checker.
-`expr-or-stmt` may be used when it does not matter whether it is an expression or statement.
+`expr-or-stmt` may be used when it does not matter whether something is an expression or statement, such as the body of a loop.